morbiac/sopel-edge-of-the-empire-dice/README.md

 Installation
 ------------

 Installation is simple, if you're already using the [Sopel IRC Bot](https://sopel.chat/), which can greatly enhance any IRC community with its features.
 Just take the eotedice.py file and drop it into Sopel's Modules folder.
 If you already have a dice rolling module, you can also copy and paste the code from eotedice.py to combine them into one file.
 This module also features a standard die roller ported from [Rapptz's Discord bot](https://github.com/Rapptz/discord.py).
-If you need its capabilities to roll 6 or 20-sided dice, for example, just comment out the roll function at the bottom.
+If you need its capabilities to roll 6 or 20-sided dice, for example, just uncomment the roll function at the bottom.

 Usage
 -----